Finding My Alonetude

 Artist Statement

 I chose this image because it documents the performance of precarious labour demands.
-For seventeen years, I showed up.
+For nineteen years, I showed up.
 I smiled.
 I won teaching awards.
 I served on committees.
 I said yes when I meant no. I performed wellness because the alternative felt too risky.
 What would happen if they saw how tired I really was?
 Would they renew my contract if they knew I was struggling?
-This photograph is evidence of what sociologist Arlie Hochschild (2012) calls emotional labour, the work of managing one's own emotions to fulfill the requirements of a job.
+This photograph is evidence of what sociologist Arlie Hochschild (2012) calls emotional labour, the work of managing one's own emotions to fulfil the requirements of a job.
 Emotional labour is exhausting precisely because it is invisible.
 It appears on no workload document.
 It earns no compensation.
 But it is real, and it accumulates in the body.
 This image documents that accumulation.

 Photo Credit: Amy Tucker, 2026